2022 Connecticut Real Estate Continuing Education Requirements

 Lastly, continuing education credits do not roll over to the following licensing term.
 In other words, you cannot carry forward additional credits you earn in one renewal period to the next.
 Also, you cannot receive credit for taking the same course more than once in the same renewal cycle.

-Keep Me Certified has a full catalog of courses available to satisfy your continuing education requirements.
+Keep Me Certified has a catalog of fully approved video-based courses available to count towards satisfying your continuing education requirements.

 Reach out and we would be happy to assist.
 To learn more or enroll in an online course, visit us at keepmecertified.com